sumin7928/vertx-guide-study/README.md

 # vertx-guide-study

-test asyncThe study is from `a gentle guide to asynchronous programming with Eclipse Vert.x for Java developers`
+The study is from `a gentle guide to asynchronous programming with Eclipse Vert.x for Java developers`

 > https://vertx.io/docs/guide-for-java-devs/#_refactoring_into_independent_and_reusable_verticles